bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 ## Journeled

 every collection -- 'Tree' -- has an initial k/v store.
 Every update is a linked list that defines the key/values that are added or deleted.
-These changes are synchronous - that is, the update is appended to the tree and creates a subsitute value(values) for the base.
+These changes are synchronous - that is, the update is appended to the $tree and creates a subsitute value(values) for the base.

 This means, you can observe not only what the state of an individual collection was at a specific time, but what the state of the entire ecosystem _was_ at a given point, and annotate each change with a name to allow for bug tracking as far back in time as you want to go.